 Confluence supports HTTP GZip transfer encoding.
-This means that if a user's web browser supports it, Confluence will compress the data it sends to the user.
-This will speed up Confluence over slow or congested Internet links, and reduce the amount of bandwidth consumed by a Confluence server.
+This means that Confluence will compress the data it sends to the user, which can speed up Confluence over slow or congested Internet links, and reduce the amount of bandwidth consumed by a Confluence server.

 - Users are accessing Confluence over the Internet, or a WAN connection with limited bandwidth.

 - You wish to reduce the amount of data transfer between the Confluence server and client.

 If you are accessing Confluence over a Local Area Network or over a particularly fast WAN, you may wish to leave GZip encoding disabled.
 If the network is fast enough that transferring data from Confluence to the user isn't a limiting factor, the additional CPU load caused by compressing each HTTP response may slow Confluence down.

 - Choose the cog icon , then choose General Configuration under Confluence Administration

 - Select 'General Configuration' in the left-hand panel.

 - Enable 'Compress HTTP Responses'.